 Geospatial information for improved environmental decision-making in the Amazon

 SERVIR-Amazonia is the newest hub within the SERVIR initiative.
-Funded by USAID and with science and technology support from NASA, SERVIR-Amazonia is implemented by the International Center for Tropical Agriculture (CIAT) and a network of local and international partners serving the Amazon region, mainly the Spatial Informatics Group (SIG), Conservación Amazónica (ACCA), and the Institute for Forest and Agriculture Management and Certification (IMAFLORA) .
+Funded by USAID and with science and technology support from NASA, SERVIR-Amazonia is implemented by the Alliance of Bioversity International and the International Center for Tropical Agriculture (CIAT) and a network of local and international partners serving the Amazon region, mainly the Spatial Informatics Group (SIG), Conservación Amazónica (ACCA), and the Institute for Forest and Agriculture Management and Certification (IMAFLORA) .
 Learn more

 Meet our Team